 Aside from the technical differences listed above, there are many subjective differences people consider when purchasing a diamond.
 Old-mine enthusiasts will usually describe the old mine cut diamond as fiery and warm.
 Some explain that because the modern diamond is designed for optimum brilliance, the old mine retains a livelier inner light.

 Another very important element is age and rarity.
-There are countless, modern, brilliant diamonds in circulation, but only a handful of old mine diamonds available.
+There are countless, modern, brilliant diamonds in circulation, but only a handful of old mine diamonds are available.

-Difference between Old European Cut and Old Mine Cut
+Old European Cut VS Old Mine Cut

 Unbeknownst to most consumers, there is technically no official diamond that is named as an “old mine cut”.
 The term “Old Mine” is used to describe all antique diamond cuts that were cut by hand.
 It applies especially to those cuts which fail to be described more specifically.